 | AEG-Turbinenfabrik, Berlin Built in 1909.
 Designed by Peter Behrens. |

 | Alexanderplatz Alexanderplatz Station opened in 1882 and was rebuilt in its current style in 1926.
-The German Democratic Republic installed the Fernsehturm (Television Tower) in 1965 and the Weltzeituhr (World Clock) in 1969, and the Marx-Engels Forum, featuring statues of Karl Marx and Friedrich Engels, was established in 1986. |
+The TV Tower (Fernsehturm) was built in 1965, the World Clock (Weltzeituhr) in 1969, and the Marx-Engels Forum in 1986.
+These structures were built during the era of the German Democratic Republic. |

 | Mehringplatz Mehringplatz is located in 1960s West Berlin social housing in Kreuzberg, which was developed during the Cold War.
 It is connected to the Hallesches Tor subway station.
 The circular-shaped plaza was originally named Rondell and was laid out around 1730.
 The 19-meter-tall Friedenssäule ("Peace Column") at the center of Mehringplatz was erected in 1843 and features a statue of Victoria on top. |